igomezv/nnogada/README.md

 --------------------
 UNDER CONSTRUCTION

-**TODO**: Convert all the code in a clean program and call it within the notebooks.

 ----------

 **neurapprox** is a Python package that generates neural network approximations for analytical functions, or functions intrinsic to datase.
 The hyperparameters tunning are made with genetic algorithms.